harvardnlp/NeuralSteganography/README.md

 This repository contains implementations of the steganography algorithms from ["Neural Linguistic Steganography," Zachary M. Ziegler*, Yuntian Deng*, Alexander M. Rush](https://arxiv.org/abs/1909.01496).

+There is a breaking change in pytorch 1.2, make sure to use pytorch 1.0 as in requirements.txt.

 ## Online Demo

 Our online demo can be found at [https://steganography.live/](https://steganography.live/).